Ry-F3/Oku/README.md

 1. **Refined User Interaction:** The focus is to further refine the user interface and interaction of Oku, making it more intuitive and user-friendly.
 By continuously optimising the design and user flow, whilst aiming to make what  the user needs to do more clear.

 2. **Real-Time Data Integration:** A valuable enhancement would involve integrating an API to provide real-time data on cryptocurrency prices, market trends, and other relevant information.
-This integration will ensure that users have access to the most up-to-date and accurate data within the application.
+This integration will ensure that users have access to the most up-to-date and accurate data within the application.<strong>(Not fully realised but appropriate links are given).</strong>

 3. **Email Data Sharing:** To enhance convenience and flexibility, a feature that allows users to easily send their portfolio data or other relevant information via email can be implemented.
-This will enable users to securely share their data with themselves or others, facilitating collaboration and analysis.
+This will enable users to securely share their data with themselves or others, facilitating collaboration and analysis. <strong>(Not yet included).</strong>

 4. **Login System with User Profiles:** By implementing a login system with personalised user profiles, Oku could offer a more tailored experience.
-This will allow users to securely access their personal accounts, save preferences, and store their portfolio information for seamless usage across devices.
+This will allow users to securely access their personal accounts, save preferences, and store their portfolio information for seamless usage across devices. <strong>(Not yet included).</strong>

 5. **Advanced Probability Feature:** The aim is to enhance the existing probability feature by incorporating advanced algorithms or data analysis techniques.
-This improvement will make the calculations more accurate and reliable, providing users with more meaningful insights and predictions.
+This improvement will make the calculations more accurate and reliable, providing users with more meaningful insights. <strong>(Not yet included).</strong>

 These ideas serve as potential future works for Oku, reflecting my commitment to continuously improve the application and meet the evolving needs of the users.